Bruce Bialosky

 Bruce Lawrence Bialosky (born October 7, 1953) is a political columnist who founded the Republican Jewish Coalition of California and was appointed by President George W. Bush to the U.S. Holocaust Memorial Council.
-He currently writes a weekly column on Townhall.com, and is a frequent writer for other publications as well as often being a guest on talk radio.
+He previously wrote a weekly column on Townhall.com, and he is a frequent writer for other publications as well as often being a guest on talk radio.
 Bialosky writes often on financial issues.

 Early life and education

 Bialosky was born in Detroit, Michigan.
 At the age of five his family moved back to the birthplace of his parents, Cleveland, Ohio.
 There he grew up in Shaker Heights, Ohio, with his two older brothers.
 In 1969, he moved to California with his now-divorced mother.
 After high school, Bialosky put himself through college—first graduating from Los Angeles Valley College and then attending San Diego State University where he graduated in 1976 with a Bachelor of Science degree in accounting.